NSO-developer/nso-gitbook/development/core-concepts/yang.md

 }
 ```

 Note that using the `deref` function is syntactic sugar for the basic syntax.
 The translation between the two formats is trivial.
 Also note that `deref()` is an extension to YANG, and third-party tools might not understand this syntax.
-To make sure that only plain YANG constructs are used in a module, the parameter `--strict-yang` can be given to `confdc -c`.
+To make sure that only plain YANG constructs are used in a module, the parameter `--strict-yang` can be given to `ncsc -c`.

 ## Using Multiple Namespaces <a href="#d5e2425" id="d5e2425"></a>